intino/itrules/README.md

 ITrules defines a programming language that allows to define frames and production rules.
 The engine is able to interpret this language and generate a document.

 ## Frame and rules ##
 Frames are the elementary representations to define the data source.
 It might be understood as facts that represent the document.
 A frame can be represented as simple type (String, Integer, Float, Date) or as a complex type, that is, a set of attributes.
-Attributes can be just a single frame or multiple frames (list).
 Any data source contains a *Root Frame*.

 ```
 #!python